manifold-systems/manifold/manifold-deps-parent/manifold-preprocessor/readme.md

 The Java Preprocessor is designed exclusively for *conditional compilation* of Java source code.
 It is directly integrated into the Java compiler via the Javac _Plugin_ API.
-Unlike conventional preprocessors it does *not* incur separate build steps or additional file I/O, instead it directly contributes as an efficient task, integral to the compilation pipeline.
+Unlike conventional preprocessors it does *not* incur separate build steps or additional file I/O, instead it directly contributes to the compilation pipeline.

 ![](http://manifold.systems/images/compilerflow.png)

-The preprocessor
-- filters code after the source file loads, but before it enters the parser
-- preserves line numbers for debugging
-- provides environmental symbols such as `JAVA_9_or_Later`
-- supports in-line usage such as `class MyClass #if(FOO) extends MySuper #endif {`
-- is fully supported by the Manifold IntelliJ plugin
+The preprocessor offers a simple and convenient way to support multiple build targets with a single codebase.
+It provides advanced features such as tiered symbol definition via `build.properties` files, `-Akey[=value]` compiler arguments, and environmental symbols such as `JAVA_9_or_Later` and `JPMS_NAMED`.
+The preprocessor is also fully integrated into IntelliJ IDEA:

 <todo: simple screencast for IJ plugin>